-NASB will continue to collaborate closely with the authorities to curb unlicensed gaming.
-In addition, NASB will explore the possibility of introducing new game variants and mobile-betting services once permitted by the relevant authorities.
+NASB will continue to work closely with the authorities and other NFOs in curbing unlicensed gaming activities in Sarawak.
+NASB will also continue to explore the possibility of introducing new game variants and mobile betting service once allowed and permitted by the relevant authorities.